FAXMACHIN-E/Cam-Example/README.md

 We plan to use the database to store information per account and use flask framework for the web interface.

+Most components of the App is progressive.
+Will fix the remainder in the future.

 ## Project Structure (to be updated as evolving)